KleinMisha/time-trace-tools/README.md

 This returns a `bead_position_xyz` array of size `(num_beads, num_frames, 3)` and a `time` array of size `num_frames`.

 ### time traces
 <span style = "color:lightgreen">**NOTE: some of the code blocks contain pseudocode to make the explanation simpler.
 For instance, the example below is not the actual implementation of `MagneticTweezersTrace`.
-Many things are actually inherited from the `TimeTrace` class and are also available for traces containing fluorescence data
+Many things are actually inherited from the `TimeTrace` class and are also available for traces containing fluorescence data**</span>
-**</span>

 For convenience, `pytweezer-tools` contains objects of the type `TimeTrace`: simple containers with a time array and any number of named value arrays (of the same length).
 It also has an identifier, optional labels and labeled sections.
 For example, data from magnetic tweezers measurements can be represented as `MagneticTweezerTrace` instances.

-To represent full datasets, we use the `Experiment`: containers for multiple `TimeTrace` instances.
+To represent full datasets, we use the `Experiment` class: containers for multiple `TimeTrace` instances.
 For example, data from magnetic tweezers measurements can be represented using `MagneticTweezersTrace` and `MagneticTweezersExperiment`.

 The following code-snippet shows an example of
 * loading raw data